Maintaining Your Machine

 Cover your machine to prevent dust and other contaminants.
 If you have pets that shed hair, it is important to prevent hair settling in or around the machine.
 We have seen machines become very tight because of an accumulation of pet hair

 Insects!
 Sometimes it is hard to avoid but insects, particularly cockroaches are like poison to sewing machines.
 They leave corrosive droppings and cause damage to circuit boards.
-The will even eat away some non-metal components.
-Best plan is to keep them away with simple measures like baits and repellants.
+They will even eat away some non-metal components.
+Best plan is to keep them away with simple measures like baits and repellents.

 Geckoes.
 These guys are even harder to control but generally if there are no insects, the geckos will leave.
 Geckos are notoriously bad for shorting out electronics.

 If you have a high-quality expensive machine, you would not use low quality supplies.
 All the good maintenance in the world won’t prevent some of the problems that are created by low quality thread, very cheap and nasty needles, poor-quality backings or badly digitized embroidery designs.
 This is easily fixed - use quality notions.